 How Do You Block Knitting Without A Mat?

-My post on blocking knitting explains how to block knitting without a mat, plus everything else you need to know.
+My post on blocking knitting has tips on how to block knitting without a mat, plus everything else you need to know.

-This video demonstrates how to block knitting using blocking wires, t-pins, and blocking mats.
+This video demonstrates how to block knitting using blocking wires, t-pins, and the foam mats in action.

-Here’s a demo of a product in this article, the Knit Picks blocking mats.
+Here’s a demo of a product in this article from Knit Picks

 Online from eCommerce stores such as Amazon and Etsy.
 Also, from online yarn companies, brick and mortar craft stores, and local yarn stores.